Marcelosmbrrr/laravel-docker/README.md

 # About

-This is a container setup for any version of Laravel vanilla, Laravel with Inertia and Livewire.
+This is a docker setup for Laravel development and can be used with any of its versions.
+In addition, it can be used with Inertia and Livewire.

 # Development